Cars and Curls: Why You Should Care About Denis Côté

 The rest of the world loves him; now one of Canada’s hottest directors makes his way Stateside.

 New Brunswick-born, Quebec-based director Denis Côté has become a force in Canadian independent cinema, garnering awards at international film festivals and being selected as the first subject of Toronto’s Bell Lightbox’s ambitious “New Auteurs” series.
-This weekend he hits the States with his newest film Curling at the prestigious New Directors / New Films Festival.
-Here are five reasons that you should be watching out for Denis Côté (and you can start by watching his best film, Carcasses, on Fandor).
+This weekend he hits San Francisco with his newest film Curling screening at San Francisco Film Society / New People Cinema.
+Here are five reasons that you should be watching out for Denis Côté (and you can start by watching his breakthrough film, Carcasses, on Fandor).

 1. He lives and breathes DIY filmmaking.